 To put forward a question at a council meeting, please contact:

 Post: Middlesbrough Council, PO Box 503, Town Hall, Middlesbrough, TS1 9FX

 Agendas, reports and minutes of committees are available via the eGenda system.
 Updates are regularly made to these pages and relevant information is added as soon as it becomes available. eGenda can also be used to check the members of a particular committee.

 You should contact Democratic Services regarding the status of reports or minutes before relying on their content for any purpose.
 The council does not accept responsibility for any losses incurred as a consequence of any reliance on the information shown.

 All information shown is subject to the requirements of the Local Government Act 1972 in relation to exempt or confidential information.

 Videos of council meetings

-In line with legislation, we will record video and audio at meetings of the full council and, where possible and practical, other key Executive and committee meetings.
+In line with legislation, we record video and audio at meetings of the full council, as well as streaming the meeting live via the Middlesbrough Council Facebook page.

 Videos from the last three council meetings are available below.
 All recorded meetings are available via the Middlesbrough Council YouTube channel for a period of two years after the meeting.